-Before getting into cohort analysis and its benefits, one must take note of the fact that businesses devote a huge chunk of their resources to find new customers but, sometimes, they lose sight of their existing ones.
+Before getting into cohort analysis and its benefits, one must note that businesses devote a considerable chunk of their resources to finding new customers.
+Still, sometimes they lose sight of their existing ones.

 Enterprises often take their eyes off the customer churn metric.
-But it is very important to always track the churn rate.
+But it is essential to track the churn rate continuously.
 How many customers is your business losing over what period of time?
-This will help you figure out the answer to the crucial question – why the attrition rate?
+This will help you figure out the answer to the crucial question: why the attrition rate?

 Analytical Techniques

-Several analytical techniques exist to understand what is it that will make your customers stay, in turn, boosting customer retention.
+Several analytical techniques exist to understand what will make your customers stay, thereby boosting customer retention.
 One of them is cohort analysis.
 This form of analysis involves the tracking of the performance of cohorts over time.

 What is Cohort Analysis?